uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 #### London bike sharing dataset

-This dataset runs from 4th January 2015 to 3rd January 2017 and reports total bike hire numbers for a bike rental scheme in London, England, alongside some weather info.
+This dataset is playing a more supporting role, as it helped providing informations on weather conditions.
+Although the timespan doesn't overlap too much with the first dataset(January 4th 2015 to January 3rd 2017), it gives the idea to incorporate weather conditions into consideration.
+In the future we may try to find weather datasets that fit the first dataset better to help analyzing.

 The data has been formatted into CSV in order to be easier to use and compare.
 This gives The columns in the data comprise: